mlab-modules/TTLLVDS01/README.md

 <!--- Description --->
 The TTL signal is connected using a simple header.
 Differential LVDS signal is connected trought SATA connector and cable.
 Each sata connector contains two pairs of LVDS signals.

+Module require a 3v3 powering.
 <!--- EDescription --->
 <!--- Content --->
 <!--- EContent --->